hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_log_subscription_filter.html.markdown

 ## Attributes Reference

-No extra attributes are exported.
+No additional attributes are exported.

 ## Import